Are you giving yourself up to avoid feeling the heartache and heartbreak of others’ unloving behaviour toward you?

 Learning to love herself…

-Through her Inner Bonding practice, Jenny stopped covering up her existential pain with the controlling behavior of her wounded self – compliance, judgments, food, and caretaking.
+Through her Inner Bonding practice, Jenny stopped covering up her existential pain with the controlling behaviour of her wounded self – compliance, judgments, food, and caretaking.
 As she let go of trying to have control over others and over her own feelings, she was able to deeply embrace her feelings of heartbreak and grief.
 She sobbed deeply as she lovingly held her heartbroken inner child.

-Finally, Jenny saw that caretaking others was the way she had learned as a small child to protect against the core heartbreak of others’ unloving behavior toward her.
+Finally, Jenny saw that caretaking others was the way she had learned as a small child to protect against the core heartbreak of others’ unloving behaviour toward her.
 She saw that all her life she had been trying to control getting love and avoiding the pain of rejection – and of the resulting heartache and heartbreak.
 But instead of avoiding pain, she ended up being in even more pain from the aloneness, anxiety and depression that results from self-abandonment.

 As Jenny became more aware of her deeper painful feelings, she was surprised to see how often her friends behaved in uncaring ways toward her.
 As she learned to take loving care of herself rather than continue to give herself up, she started to speak up when she felt the heartache.